 (2) Where any part of the estate of a deceased person, whose estate is being administered by the Public Trustee of Western Australia, is situated outside the limits of Western Australia, such Public Trustee may receive any part of such estate so situated, and, when received, the same shall be dealt with according to the law of Western Australia.

-[Section 142 amended by No. 62 of 1955 s.
+[Section 142 amended: No. 62 of 1955 s.
 16.]

 [143.
-Deleted by No. 80 of 1962 s.
+Deleted: No. 80 of 1962 s.
 8.]

 143A.
 Rate of interest payable on legacies